Aura Parental Controls Review 2025: Unique and Tailored Protection

 Learn more View plan View plan

-If you’re including it as part of an identity theft protection plan, however, it’s comparable to competitors.
+If you’re including it as part of an identity theft protection plan, however, it’s comparable to similar parental controls.
 Other identity theft protection services offer parental control apps, such as Norton Family, which can be bundled with Norton 360 for similar monthly costs.

 4.6